IsaacMellonie/API-Webserver-Team-Builder/README.md

 **PostgreSQL** is an open-source relational database management system used to store information for the API.
 It facilitates complex queries and foreign keys and It offers a wide range of features to safely store and scale complicated data workloads.

+**Flask SQLAlchemy** is an extension for Flask.
+It adds support for SQLAlchemy.
+It provides a simple method of setting up common objects and patterns for using those objects.

 ---
 ### R8 Describe your projects models in terms of the relationships they have with each other

 ---
 ### R9 Discuss the database relations to be implemented in your application

-In Team Builder, I’ve created a relational database named “teamup”.
+In Team Builder, I’ve created a relational database named **“teamup”**.
 It consists of tables labelled users, leagues, teams and sports.
 These tables form a relational database that establishes table connections and removes any data redundancies.
 It facilitates dynamic back-end connections for user-facing data manipulation and retrieval.

-Users: The “users” table stores personal information, relationships with other entities, and important data types which allow the system to determine levels of user access and interactivity.
+**Users:** The “users” table stores personal information, relationships with other entities, and important data types which allow the system to determine levels of user access and interactivity.

-Teams: The “teams” table forms the fundamental relationship with nearly all other database tables.
+**Teams:** The “teams” table forms the fundamental relationship with nearly all other database tables.
 It unifies users to form teams, while also forming important relationships with the front-end interface.
 It contains id, name, registered, and date_created.
 The “teams” table acts as a join-table.
 Outgoing data for “team_name” is shared with the “users” table.
 It also forms outgoing connections with the “ladders” table by providing “rank” and “team_name”

-Leagues: The “leagues” table stores data containing the id, name, start_date, end_date, and (fk) sport_id.
+**Leagues:** The “leagues” table stores data containing the id, name, start_date, end_date, and (fk) sport_id.
 It establishes the relationship between “Ladders” and “Teams” to form a midpoint for league-specific information.

-Ladders: The “Ladders” table represents the positions for teams within a specific league.
+**Ladders:** The “Ladders” table represents the positions for teams within a specific league.
 It contains id, league, teams, and positions for all teams.

 ---
 ### R10 Describe the way tasks are allocated and tracked in your project